jhuckaby/pixl-server-web/README.md

 ## http_response_headers

-This param allows you to send back any additional custom HTTP headers with each response.
+This param allows you to send back additional custom HTTP headers with *every* response.
 Set the param to an object containing keys for each header, like this:

 ```json
 {